Overseas Tax Services

 (AKA Stimulus Payments, Recovery Rebates, etc.)

-There have now been two rounds of payments.
+There have now been three rounds of payments.
 The first was sent in the spring and summer of 2020.
 The second was sent between December 29, 2020 and January 15, 2021.
-These payments are not taxable.
+The third started going out in mid-March, 2021.
+These payments are not taxable, but do need to be reconciled on your tax return to determine if you are eligible for any additional amounts.

 First-Round Payment